ProboxAM/SparkEngine/README.md

 - Component Texture on Inspector can activate Checkers texture for the GameObject.
 - Checkbox in Scene Window to draw Octree.
 - Stats button in Game Window shows basic stats like fps, ms and game time.
+- Component Camera in inspector has a checker to enable frustum culling.

 ### Controls
 #### Scene